rbisdorff/Digraph3/docSphinx/tutorial.rst

    Border and inner part of the tutorial random valuation digraph *rdg*

-Indeed, a *complete* digraph on the limit has no inner part (privacy!) at all, whereas *empty* and *indeterminate* digraphs admit both, an empty border and an empty inner part.
+Indeed, a *complete* digraph on the limit has no inner part (privacy!) at all ass all its arcs appear in the border.
+Notice that *empty* and *indeterminate* digraphs admit both, an empty border and an empty inner part.
+When in general a given digraph does not admit any initial or terminal prekernels, its border part will be empty and its inner part will contain all its arcs.

 .. _Epistemic-Fusion-label: